naumenko-sa/cre/README.md

 * [Optional, for now uses old table from ~/cre]  Install imprinting annotation

 If you already have bcbio project results, you may start from step 3.
-However, note that resulting file names may have changed in bcbio since you had run the project, and this scripts follow the latest naming schemes, like project-ensemble-annotated-decomposed.vcf.gz.
+However, note that resulting file names may have changed in bcbio since you had run the project, and cre follows the latest naming scheme, like project-ensemble-annotated-decomposed.vcf.gz.

 ## 0.2 Credits